pohy/niwa/README.md

 - Player
   - Animation
 - Items
+  - [ ] 🐛 Dropping/swapping items messes with the collision shape of flower box.
+WTF?!
-  - Let the player drop an item anywhere
+  - [x] Let the player drop an item anywhere
   - Flower sazeničky bedýnka
     - [x] Holds up to 4 sazaničky
     - Spawns one of _n_ plants at a time